 How We Deliver Results with TGA Analysis

 Our skilled analysts use TGA to determine qualitative and quantitative differences in materials, such as polymers, by heating them in a controlled environment and plotting the volatilization temperatures of the sample’s components.
-If inorganic filler is used in a polymer, we can use TGA to quantify the amount of filler present.
+If an inorganic filler is used in a polymer, we can use TGA to quantify the amount of filler present.

-Thermal Gravitational Analysis Applications and Industries
+Thermal Gravimetric Analysis Applications and Industries

 Typical applications include determining polymer degradation temperatures, residual solvent levels, absorbed moisture as well as quantifying the amount of inorganic filler in polymer or composite materials.